tnwei/envcheck/README.md

 ## Installation

-Install with golang: `go get -u https://github.com/tnwei/envcheck`
+Install with golang: `go install github.com/tnwei/envcheck@latest`

 Or `git clone` this repo, then run `go build` in the repo directory